OpenVPN/ovpn-dco-win/README.md

 ### Limitations

 * Minimum supported Windows version is Windows 10 20H1.
-This will unlikely to change.
 * The driver is under development and the code is not production quality yet.
 * Supported cipher are "none" (for testing only) and AES-128(-192-256)-GCM.
 * Driver is test-signed (properly signed binaries will be provided later).